OceanLabs/slate/source/includes/_docs.md

 ## Address formatting

-Addresses must be formatted on the right hand side of the postcard, be eligible and with the delivery information included with the following structure
+Addresses must be eligible, be formatted on the right hand side of the postcard and include the delivery information with the following structure

 ### Fields